coderjoe/coderjoe.github.com/_posts/2011-04-03-official-rstarcraft-info-firefox-extension.markdown

 ---
 layout: post
 title: Official Rstarcraft.info Firefox Extension
 wordpress_id: 192
 wordpress_url: http://www.coderjoe.net/?p=192
 comments: true
 categories:
+- programming
+tags:
 - rstarcraft.info
-tags:
-- extensions
-- Firefox
-- greasemonkey
-- starcraft
-- firefox extension
 ---

 When [rstarcraft.info](http://rstarcraft.info "rstarcraft.info") was [launched](/archive/2011/03/23/rstarcraft_info_beta_launch/ "launched") a little over a week ago, it was accompanied by both a Greasemonkey script and a Chrome extension.

 This was made very simple thanks to the fact that the structure of Greasemonkey scripts and Chrome extensions are very similar.
 However, this left me with a few small problems.